EASSI endeavors to increase the capacity of its members, staff and board in the following priority areas:-

 - Peace and Security.

 - Climate Change and Environmental Management.

 - Marginalized Groups

+The EAC Gender Equality and Development Bill now awaits assent by the EAC Heads of State.
 To fast track implementation of the EAC Gender Act, EASSI has already produced a pilot EAC Gender Barometer, based on the 13 articles of the Gender bill and will include Citizens Perceptions.
 Having a Gender Barometer is a critical tool for not only enhancing citizen’s participation in governance processes through critical information but also a tool for holding governments accountable to their gender commitments.

 EASSI has set up and operates several resource centres at the border points across East Africa.
 The resource centres act as a linkage point between women groups, traders and other stakeholders.
 Besides being information hubs, the resource centres also capture women’s experiences in trade and refer those who need help to relevant authorities and in some cases intervene when traders are faced with challenges.
 Currently, EASSI operates eight (9) at Luweero District Uganda and 8 at the border points of Malaba (Kenya/Uganda), Busia (Kenya/Uganda), Mutukula (Tanzania/Uganda), Katuna (Rwanda/Uganda), Holili/Taveta (Kenya/Tanzania), Namanga (Kenya/Tanzania and Kabanga/Kobero (Burundi/Tanzania) border.
 Through the resource center, EASSI disseminates up to date market information to women traders on different products across the region.
 This has enabled the women make informed choices on where to buy or sell their goods.
 The Resource centers are equipped with computers, photocopiers, mobile internet and skilled staff.
 The resource centers continue to act as a hub for trade and market information, meeting and resting place for women traders.